KarlFarrugiaIcon/OreillyKatas2023/README.md

 | Power BI | 1 Premium User | $20.00 |
 | | | $1,829.64 |

-MVP 3 will cost us $1,829.64 per month including the foundation of the analytics engine.
+The cost has once more double from MVP 2 to MVP 3 with the new forecasted cost being at $1,829.64 per month.
+However, this iteration, apart from more upgrades to the cluster starts setting the foundation of the analytics engine.
+While this is costly it is also an essential part of the application and has therefore started to feature.

 ### MVP 4 - Geographical Distribution

-Cosmos DB and geographical distribution Load balancing

-The MVP 4 will focus on geographical distribution and loadbalancing by adding:
+The final main iteration will consist of geographical expansion through replication of Cosmos DB via geographical distribution and the usage of better load balancing techniques.
+This iteration will also used to gathered usage metric data to commit to reserved instances for 3 years to bring down the cost of infrastructure.
+While this means that Road Warriors is committed to 3 years with the same minimum cluster size we are assuming that the start-up has now stabilised and has prospects of more growth going forward.
+To this end, MVP 4 will focus on geographical distribution and loadbalancing by adding:

   - Upgraded Cluster (with reserved instances)
   - Cosmos DB Geographical Distribution